EnricoPicci/go-class/src/concurrency-patterns/drop-pattern-with-timeout/readme.md

 So we typically should point to a configuration that guarantees the right balance between the flow of incoming requests and the throughput of the system.
 When extraordinary conditions occur that slow down processing, the drop pattern drops requests that have been waiting too long generating a clear signal of an hopefully transient exceptional condition.

-From the GO-CLASS project folder run the command `./bin/drop-pattern-with-timeout -poolSize 10 -procIntervalRatio 10 -avgReqInterval 10 -numReq 1000 -timeout 1000 -extraordinaryEvent`
+From the GO-CLASS project folder run the command

+`./bin/drop-pattern-with-timeout -poolSize 10 -procIntervalRatio 10 -avgReqInterval 10 -numReq 1000 -timeout 1000 -extraordinaryEvent`

 ## build and run with race detector

-To build the package with the race detector on, from the GO-CLASS project folder run the command `o build -race -o ./bin/drop-pattern-with-timeout ./src/concurrency-patterns/drop-pattern-with-timeout`
+To build the package with the race detector on, from the GO-CLASS project folder run the command

+`go build -race -o ./bin/drop-pattern-with-timeout ./src/concurrency-patterns/drop-pattern-with-timeout`

 To run it, just run it with the usual commands simply writing the stdOutput to a file so that race messages (by default written on stdErr) are the only ones left on the console

 `./bin/drop-pattern-with-timeout -poolSize 10 -procIntervalRatio 10 -avgReqInterval 10 -numReq 1000 -timeout 1000 > race.txt`